Spain arrests Catalan officials

 The gendarmes also arrested Mercedes Martinez Martos, the head of an advertising firm, whose warehouse was found to contain 9 million ballot papers, which were seized.

-Speaking in parliament in Madrid on the same day, Spanish prime minister Mariano Rajoy said he had to act because Catalonia had defied a constitutional court order not to hold the independence referendum on 1 October.
+Speaking in parliament in Madrid the same day, Spanish prime minister Mariano Rajoy said he had to act because Catalonia had defied a constitutional court order not to hold the independence referendum on 1 October.

 "Logically, the state has to react.
 There is no democratic state in the world that would accept what these people are trying to do.
 They've been warned and they know the referendum can't take place," he said.